-iv.
-CANDU Senior Regulators Forum
+8.3.1.4 CANDU Senior Regulators Forum

 AERB participates in annual meetings of CANDU Senior Regulators, organised by IAEA, for exchange of information on issues specifically related to safety of PHWRs.
-The last annual meeting of 'CANDU Senior Regulators' was held in Vienna, Austria during December 10-14, 2018.
-The meeting provided a technical platform to discuss the current issues related to improvement in nuclear safety after Fukushima NPP accident, generic issues of CANDU reactors etc.
+The meeting provides a technical platform to discuss the current issues related to improvement in nuclear safety after Fukushima NPP accident, generic issues of CANDU reactors, etc.